Self-Reporting to the Authorities and Other Disclosure Obligations: The UK Perspective

 The FCA also acts as the UK Listing Authority, meaning that companies listed in the United Kingdom (and their directors) must behave in an open and co-operative manner.
 Although the wording of the requirement imposed on listed companies differs from that imposed on regulated firms and individuals (it does not include an express requirement to notify the FCA of matters of which it would reasonably expect notice), listed companies and their directors should expect to have to notify the FCA of potentially significant investigations under these obligations.

 None of the mandatory reporting obligations described above exists in a vacuum.
-The FCA in particular collaborates closely with other enforcement authorities within the United Kingdom and internationally.
+The FCA in particular collaborates closely with other enforcement authorities, both within the United Kingdom and internationally.

 Indeed, notwithstanding its ability to prosecute criminal offences, there have been several examples in recent years of cases in which it has supplied information to and otherwise coordinated its action with other authorities, including, notably, the SFO.